The Biden administration demands that TikTok be sold, or risk a nationwide ban

 The Biden administration is demanding that Chinese-owned TikTok be sold, or the popular video app could face a ban in the U.S., according to a TikTok spokesperson.

-It is unclear whether federal officials have given TikTok a deadline to find a buyer.
+Whether federal officials have given TikTok a deadline to find a buyer remains unclear.
 Regardless, it is a major escalation by White House officials who have grown increasingly concerned about the safety of Americans' data on the app used by more than 100 million Americans.

-The demand from U.S. officials will almost certainly be met with a legal challenge from TikTok.
+It is the first time the Biden administration has explicitly threatened to ban TikTok.
+President Trump attempted to put TikTok out of business, but the actions were halted by federal courts.
+The new demand from U.S. officials will almost certainly be met with a legal challenge from TikTok.

-The company is "disappointed in the outcome," said TikTok spokesperson Brooke Oberwetter.
+The company is "disappointed in the outcome," said the TikTok spokesperson, about the new demand from U.S. officials.

+An American company acquiring TikTok would require the blessing of Chinese officials, who for years have been hostile to the idea of selling off its first global social media success.

 For two years, the Committee on Foreign Investment in the U.S., or CFIUS, has been examining whether U.S. data is properly safeguarded.